Choosing a Sleeping Bag

 Mummy Bag or Rectangular Bag

-Mummy bags are generally the ones that are available for a colder conditions and made in lighter weights for backpacking.
+Mummy bags are generally the ones that are available for colder conditions and are made in lighter weights for backpacking.
 They also tend to be more expensive and also can be difficult to fit into for larger people.
-Make sure that when considering a mummy bag, if you are larger, read the bags' dimensions.
+Make sure that when considering a mummy bag, if you are larger, read the bag's dimensions.
 Mummy bags are made in a variety of lengths and widths.

 Typically, any good sleeping bag will have a shell made of polyester or rip-stop nylon.
 One additional feature that can be important is water repellency.
 While there are bags on the market made with gore-tex and similar breathable water -repellent fabric, the reviews I have read have not been so great.
 At this stage, I would stick with the water-repellent materials.

 In better sleeping bags, men's and women's cut bags are available.
 As you may have noticed, men and women are shaped differently.
 These bags represent those differences.

 Also, length is a consideration.
 Get a bag that fits you.
 In men's bags, the lengths are generally short (up to 5'6"), regular (5'7"-6'), and long (6'1"-6'6").
 If you are taller, there are bag manufacturers out there for you.
 Look around.